sowjanyakake5/Data-Analysis-Porfolio-Projects/README.md

 ### FRED Economic timeseries Data analysis using Pandas:
 Data scraping using Web API for pulling down the data and performed analysis in python.
-*  Raw Data o (a stock market index in USA that tracks 500 publicly traded domestic companies.)
+* Pulling raw data SP500(a stock market index in USA that tracks 500 publicly traded domestic companies) using FRED API.
+* Analysis on Unemployement Rate and Participating Rate Per State.
-* Unemployement Rate Per State
+* Comparing the Unemployement Rate Vs Participating Rate Per State over the years using Matplotlib subplots.